haf-tech/kabanero-101/kabanero-101/kabanero-101-demo/step11.md

 Kabanero and Appsody with NodeJS example

+## Target

+Create and test a new `nodejs-express` application using an Appsody stack.

 ## (Optional) OCP Login

 Initially you are logged in as cluster admin.
 To switch to developer from the _Terminal_ run: